hellojwilde/react-pick/README.md

 For out-of-the-box usage:

-- [`<Combobox>`](https://github.com/hellojwilde/react-pick/blob/master/src/Combobox.js) - Supports find displaying asynchronous autocomplete suggestions inline as "type ahead" text, and as a popup menu.
+- [`<Combobox>`](https://github.com/hellojwilde/react-pick/blob/master/src/Combobox.js) - Supports find displaying asynchronous autocomplete suggestions inline as "type ahead" text, as a popup menu, and as both at once.
+Supports keyboard navigation, and seeks to be WAI-ARIA compliant.

 For customizing `<Combobox>` and creating your own components: